JimageJ/ImageJ-Tools/README.md

 **FRETENATOR_Segment_and_ratio (Beta)**

+**Installation** Install CLIJ and CLIJ2 by activating their update sites (see the first youtube link below for a guide), then copy 'FRETENATOR_Segment_and_ratio.py' into the Fiji/plugins folder and restart Fiji.

 Built upon the nuclear segmentation tool, except with the option of a TopHat background removal filter is included.
 Gives a dialog with segmentation settings, which can be adjusted in real time with a live labelmap max projection preview of frame 1.
 Pleasse note that the DoG filter and tophat background subtraction are only used to segment the image and are not applied to the channels to be quantified.

 The chosen settings will then be applied to the time series and the data for emission ratio calculation etc are output to a results table.
 This is useful for ratiometric biosensors.
 Voxels saturated in the **Donor** or **Emission (FRET)** channels are excluded from analysis.